timpickles/s3bucket_versioning/README.markdown

                             Beware: This is very slow!
-      -e, --enable          Enable versioning on the bucket -d, --disable         Disable versioning on the bucket
+      -e, --enable          Enable versioning on the bucket -d, --disable         Disable versioning on the bucket -s, --show            Show all the versions for a given prefix

 ### Future Features

-*   View all the versions of a specifc file
+*   Download a specfic version of a file